Andreas Mikkelsen: 2017: Škoda, Citroën and Hyundai

-In early 2017, Mikkelsen entered three rounds of the WRC-2 with a factory Škoda Fabia R5, winning the Monte Carlo Rally and Tour de Corse.
+In early 2017, Mikkelsen entered three rounds of the WRC2 with a factory Škoda Fabia R5, winning the Monte Carlo Rally and Tour de Corse.
 He joined the Citroën World Rally Team in mid 2017, debuting at Italy with a Citroën C3 WRC.
 After finishing second in Germany, Mikkelsen signed a deal for 2018 with Hyundai Motorsport, joining close friend Thierry Neuville, Dani Sordo and Hayden Paddon.
 He finished fourth in Welsh Rally GB before the end of that year.

-2018–2019: Hyundai Shell Mobis WRT
+2018–2019: Hyundai

-2018 started promisingly with third place in Sweden, but Andreas suffered a series of setbacks, and finished the year 6th place overall.
+2018 started promisingly with third place in Sweden, but Andreas suffered a series of setbacks, and finished the year sixth place overall.
 2019 was significantly better.
-Despite missing out or retiring from six of the fourteen WRC events that year, Mikkelsen scored one second place and two third places, to finish the season in 4th place overall.
+Despite missing out or retiring from six of the fourteen WRC events that year, Mikkelsen scored one second place and two third places, to finish the season in fourth place overall.
 His contract with Hyundai was not renewed at the end of 2019, leaving Mikkelsen without a WRC drive.

 2020: Pirelli tests and Eurosol Racing Team

 Mikkelsen was left without a drive for 2020 season, so at Rally Sardegna he co-drove for 2003 World Drivers' Champion Petter Solberg.
 They contested the rally in Shakedown and Power Stage using Saintéloc-prepared Citroen C3 WRC equipped with Pirelli tyres to be used for the 2021 season.
-At Rally Monza, together with Eurosol Racing Team he finished 6th in WRC-2 and won in WRC-3 category.
+At Rally Monza, together with Eurosol Racing Team he finished 6th in WRC2 and won in WRC3 category.

 Mikkelsen driving a Škoda Fabia Rally2 evo at the 2021 Barum Czech Rally Zlín.